neonevm/neon-evm.docs/docs/developing/get-started.md

 2. Use indexed parameters for the events.
 3. Use custom errors instead of require statements whenever possible.
 4. Minimize function calls from within a function (this reduces the function call overload).
-5. Avoid using strings as storage values and, instead use fixed-sized bytes32 whenever possible.
+5. Avoid using strings as storage values and, instead, use fixed-sized bytes32 whenever possible.
 6. Avoid loops through long arrays and use mappings instead of loops.
 7. Make revert and assert messages as short as possible.
 8. Write a library for all the reusable codes.
 9. Use memory locations wisely - calldata, memory, storage (order is cheapest to expensive).
-10. Variables should be declared in order so that they use less storage slots.
+10. Variables should be declared in order so that they use fewer storage slots.

 Learn more about optimizations from the [EVM Compatibility Overview](/docs/evm_compatibility/overview).